open-telemetry/opentelemetry-specification/spec-compliance-matrix.md

 the feature is not applicable to the particular language, blank cell means the status of the feature is not known.

-For `Optional` column, `X` means the feature is optional, blank means the feature is required, columns marked `*` are explained as that for each type of exporter (OTLP, Zipkin, and Jaeger), implementing at least one of the supported formats is required.
+For the `Optional` column, `X` means the feature is optional, blank means the feature is required, columns marked `*` are explained as that for each type of exporter (OTLP, Zipkin, and Jaeger), implementing at least one of the supported formats is required.
 Implementing more than one format is optional.